 Cross-Play is Awesome

-There’s nothing more to say than what the title of this section already said.
 Being able to play with your friends on the PS3 via your PS Vita is a huge deal that a lot of current Vita owners take for granted.
 Cross-play blurs the line between console and handheld experiences even further and it’s a feature that’s unique to Sony’s Vita.

 Drop a Beat

-It’s becoming increasingly clear that gamers looking for a system to satisfy the DJ inside of them should look no further than Playstation Vita.
+It’s becoming increasingly clear that gamers looking for a system to satisfy the DJ inside of themselves should look no further than Playstation Vita.
 By launching with Q Entertainment’s Lumines Electric Symphony and then continuing the groove with titles like the brilliant Sound Shapes and the otaku fan-favorite Hatsune Miku: Project DIVA F, the Vita has managed to solidify itself as the go-to handheld for quality music games.
 The Playstation Vita’s ability to play music in the background while playing games is also, to put it lightly, pretty freakin’ awesome.

 There’s no question about it: the PlayStation Store on Vita is the best digital storefront on any handheld game system.
-The store gives users the ability not only to download every PS Vita game but a massive number of PSP games and PS1 classics as well as PSN exclusive titles like twin-stick shooter Super Stardust Delta and the infinitely clever (and my personal favorite game on the system) Where Is My Heart?
+The store gives users the ability to not only download every PS Vita game, but a massive number of PSP games and PS1 classics as well as PSN exclusive titles like twin-stick shooter Super Stardust Delta and the infinitely clever (and my personal favorite game on the system) Where Is My Heart?
 It’s even got a full-fledged video store with content ranging from Hollywood blockbusters like The Avengers to the latest episode of Glee, all available in HD.

 Analysts can ring the death knell all they want: there are still plenty of reasons to go out and pick up a handheld gaming device.
 And, as long as developers continue to support these devices with quality content that can’t be experienced anywhere else, there will always be a market for them.
 The onset of 99¢ iOS games may have changed the gaming landscape for good but the continued advances on the handheld front by both Nintendo and Sony are what’s changing it for the better.
 Now, I’ve simply stopped worrying and learned to love the handhelds.